 Yield Calculations

-Fund Manager can calculate three different types of yields over any specified time period.
-The types of yields are:
+Fund Manager can calculate two different types of returns (yields) over any specified time period.
+These include:

-Yields can be viewed in reports, or above the graphs if you have View / Yields turned on.
+Yields can be viewed in reports, graphs, or in the Portfolio Editor.

 By default, yields for terms less than one year are not annualized, and yields for terms greater than one year are average annualized.
 Whether or not to average annualize yields can be controlled from the Preferences - Yield dialog.